 As the actions progress, the data that informed this strategy will be updated and support minor revisions.
-This strategy for the Richmond River estuary will be the first DWS in NSW, so it will set the foundations for the development of more strategies in other NSW estuaries.
+This strategy for the Evans River estuary is one of several DWS in NSW.
 This coordinated and strategic approach will minimise negative impacts of waterfront development on coastal habitats, reduce conflict between waterway use activities and inform consistent waterfront decision-making processes in NSW.